The Sheldon Magazine

 This is not the promised work, but a cheap proof edition, of the list, which we send to subscribers, and others, for corrections, or additions.

 We rely upon their kindness to examine those parts within their acquaintance, and to furnish those corrections and additions in their power.

 Rev. Sheldon noted elsewhere that the price of the revised work, not less than 480 pages on fine paper, with biographical and historical notes, postage pre-paid, is $3.00 in advance.

-After many years of search throughout the U.S. by this Editor, it was found nearby in Medina, N.Y. in 1955 by your Genealogical Committee Chairman in the possession of S#9521×1 John Layton Sheldon, Jr., an attorney who had been publisher of the Lockport (N.Y.)
+After many years of searching throughout the U.S. by this editor, it was found nearby in Medina, N.Y., in 1955, by your Genealogical Committee Chairman in the possession of (S#9521×1) John Layton Sheldon, Jr., an attorney who had been publisher of the Lockport (N.Y.)
 Journal.
-He stated that he had obtained it about 1906 from Jamestown in a parcels post package after requesting it, but that nothing had been printed.
+He stated that he had obtained it about 1906, from Jamestown in a parcel post package after requesting it, but that nothing had been printed.

-This invaluable manuscript, started 130 years ago [this, remember, was in 1957], consists of about 700 pages of 9"x14" rag ledger folio beautifully written and bound in morocco.
+This invaluable manuscript, started 130 years ago [this, remember, was in 1957], consists of about 700 pages of 9″x14″ rag ledger folio beautifully written and bound in morocco.
 It had been rewritten and revised 5 times.
-The third being The Sheldon Magazine, 1857 shows that there are over 1500 typographicals in the printed copies.
+The third revision being The Sheldon Magazine, 1857, shows that there are over 1,500 typographicals in the printed copies.

 What happened to pages 122 through 140r still remains a mystery.
-They were probably misplaced during the over 70 years the other folios were in Alaska, then in Jamestown and finally Medina, New York.
-They were found here in 1955 by the Chairman of the Genealogical Committee of the Sheldon Family Association.
+They were probably misplaced during the over 70 years the other folios were in Alaska, then in Jamestown, and finally in Medina, New York.
+They were found here in 1955, by the Chairman of the Genealogical Committee of the Sheldon Family Association.